 Post-operative pain management is a key responsibility of the junior doctor and is one of the most common “bleeps” to receive.
-Indeed with the careful applications of a few basic principles, it can often prove a simple and rewarding management.
+Indeed with the careful applications of a few core principles, it can often prove a simple and rewarding management.

-Pain can be divided into acute and chronic types.
+Pain can be divided into acute or chronic types.
 This article will predominantly focus on the assessment and management of acute pain.

 Clinical Assessment of Pain